jelle619/dailynintendoapp/cssapplier/README.md

 ---

-When running on a server, apply the following settings to the PHP.ini after it's generated. allow_url_fopen=0 to allow_url_fopen=1
+When running on a server, apply the following settings to the PHP.ini after it's generated: allow_url_fopen=0 to allow_url_fopen=1